 Triggered Message Usage Increases 10.3% Over 2011, Outperforming Business As Usual Messaging Across Key Metrics

-Dallas, TX — Epsilon, the global leader in delivering direct-to-consumer connections that drive business performance, and Email Institute, the Epsilon-powered email best practices destination, this week released the Q3 2012 North America Email Trends and Benchmarks report.
+Dallas, TX — Epsilon, the global leader in delivering direct-to-consumer connections that drive business performance, and Email Institute, the Epsilon-powered email best practices destination, today released the Q3 2012 North America Email Trends and Benchmarks report.
 The report shows growth in the use of triggered messaging, up 10.3% year over year.
 Triggered messages yielded 75.1% higher open rates and 114.8% higher click rates compared to Business As Usual (BAU) messages in Q3 2012.